easy-coding-standard/easy-coding-standard/README.md

 ## Acknowledgment

-The parallel run is package is heavily inspired by [https://github.com/phpstan/phpstan-src](phpstan/phpstan-src) by Ondřej Mirtes.
+The parallel run is heavily inspired by [phpstan/phpstan-src](https://github.com/phpstan/phpstan-src) by Ondřej Mirtes.
 Thank you.